shaworth/Singer20UServoPositionerAdapter/README.md

 ![Magnet](adapter_magnet.jpeg)

 Flip the large half of the flange over, attach the small half of the flange with the whiz nut.
-Insert the two alignment pins (I had to trim mine to lenght).
+Insert the two alignment pins (I used a couple of small nails that I cut to length).

 ![Flange](adapter_flange.jpeg)